 Grab that big piece of blank paper again (I have several A3 pads lying around my office and house so I can pour out my thinking at any time).
 Write in the middle: “Decreasing dependency on me” then put 4 headings: Technology; Products; Systems; Team.
 Under each heading brainstorm ideas that will free you and your business over time.
 Write down as many ideas as you can without questioning the practicality of your ideas.
 When you’ve exhausted your thinking, go back and circle the ideas that have the most merit, and then the ones that you can begin to implement sooner rather than later.
 Remember, you can’t decrease dependency quickly, it takes time.
 You need to build it into your long term and short term planning.
 Financial freedom will come when you have a business that operates smoothly and profitably without you having to be there all the time.

-In the meantime, think about the three steps above.
-And feel free to email me with your questions at firstname.lastname@example.org
+As always feel free to email me with your questions and ideas at firstname.lastname@example.org

 PS.Want to build that business that is not dependent on you?
 The 2106 Acceler8or Programme kicks off late July and will be transforming life and business for 10 committed business owners.
 There is a big early bird saving to be had, check out the programme by clicking here then get in touch for the details.